felagund/gpt_scripts/README.md

 # About GPT #
-See https://www.wikiexplora.com/GPT to know more about Greater Patagonian Trail.
+See https://www.wikiexplora.com/GPT to know more about the Greater Patagonian Trail.
 # Installation #
-Simply [download the scripts](https://github.com/felagund/gpt_scripts/releases/) and run them, for example:
+Simply [download the scripts](https://github.com/felagund/gpt_scripts/releases/), extract them if not on Windows and run them, for example:
 ```
 python3 make_gpx_for_locus.py
 ```
-or under Windows:
+or using Windows:
 ```
-make_gpx_for_locus
+make_gpx_for_locus*.exe
 ```

 # make_gpx_for_locus.py #

-It transforms the general GPT track files for Smartphones into map with custom-styled tracks amd icons for Locus Map Android application.
+It transforms the general "GPX Files (For Smartphone Apps)" folder in the GPT track files as distributed by Jan Dudeck into GPX files tailored-made for the [Locus Map Android application](https://www.locusmap.app) with custom-styled tracks amd icons.
 By default, it needs to run in a directory that contains as subdirectory the unzipped track files from Jan Dudeck, but you can specify other filepaths.
-It needs three files for configuration:
+It uses three files for configuration:
 * `icons.txt`
 * `locus_style.txt`
 * `section_groups.txt`

-See the files to see how to change them to change appearance.
-The zip files with the icons `gpt_icons.zip` needs to be put  to `Android/data/menion.android.locus/files/Locus/icons/.
+See the files to see how to change them to change appearance of tracks or icons.
+The zip file with the icons `gpt_icons.zip` needs to be put to `Android/data/menion.android.locus/files/Locus/icons/.
 This needs to be done from a computer (since Android 11, app directories are not accessible from a phone).
 More info about custom icons for Locus here: https://docs.locusmap.app/doku.php?id=manual:advanced:customization:icons.

 This is what it looks like for GPT37 just south of Villa O'Higgins:
 ![Locus Map style](https://github.com/felagund/gpt_scripts/blob/master/Screenshots/gpt37.jpg?raw=true)